remerge/remerge.github.io/src/index.md

 gender | gender (m or f)| m
 revenue | revenue in micro currency units (allows sub cent values and avoids float issues)| 170000 (=0.17), 57500000 (=5.75$) currency | [ISO 4217 currency code](http://en.wikipedia.org/wiki/ISO_4217) | USD
-network | if the event is attributes to a partner, the networks name or id | Facebook campaign | if the event is attributes to a partner, the campaign name or id | us_retarget_lappsed ad | if the event is attributes to a partner , the ad name or id | 1231 creative | if the event is attributes to a partner, the creative name or id | super_banner.png
+network | if the event is attributes to a partner, the networks name or id | remerge,Facebook campaign | if the event is attributes to a partner, the campaign name or id | us_retarget_lappsed ad | if the event is attributes to a partner , the ad name or id | 1231 creative | if the event is attributes to a partner, the creative name or id | super_banner.png